surifirstpin/biplus_documentation/version.3/Admin Settings.md

 ## Groups

-To provide access to particular content with set of people in the the organisation, you need to create group.
+To provide access to any content for set of people in the the organisation, we need to create group with .

 To create a group click on **Add Group**, and mention below details;